root-project/web/manual/fitting/index.md

 {% include ref class="TFitResult" %} is a class deriving from [ROOT::Fit::FitResult](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitResult.html){:target="_blank"} and providing in addition some convenient methods to return a covariance or correlation matrix as a `TMatrixDSym` object.
 Furthermore, {% include ref class="TFitResult" %} derives from {% include ref class="TNamed" %} and can be conveniently stored in a file.

-When fitting an histogram (a {% include ref class="TH1" %} object) or a graph (a TGraph {% include ref class="TGraph" %} object), it is possible to return a {% include ref class="TFitResult" %} via the {% include ref class="TFitResultPtr" %} object, which behaves as a smart pointer to a  {% include ref class="TFitResult" %}. {% include ref class="TFitResultPtr" %} is the return object of [TH1::Fit](https://root.cern/doc/master/classTH1.html#a7e7d34c91d5ebab4fc9bba3ca47dabdd){:target="_blank"} or [TGraph::Fit](https://root.cern/doc/master/classTGraph.html#aa978c8ee0162e661eae795f6f3a35589){:target="_blank"}.
+When fitting an histogram (a {% include ref class="TH1" %} object) or a graph (a {% include ref class="TGraph" %} object), it is possible to return a {% include ref class="TFitResult" %} via the {% include ref class="TFitResultPtr" %} object, which behaves as a smart pointer to a  {% include ref class="TFitResult" %}. {% include ref class="TFitResultPtr" %} is the return object of [TH1::Fit](https://root.cern/doc/master/classTH1.html#a7e7d34c91d5ebab4fc9bba3ca47dabdd){:target="_blank"} or [TGraph::Fit](https://root.cern/doc/master/classTGraph.html#aa978c8ee0162e661eae795f6f3a35589){:target="_blank"}.

-By default {% include ref class="TFitResultPtr" %} contains only the status of the fit and can be obtained by an automatic conversion of `TFitResultPtr` to an integer.
-If the fit option `S` is used instead, `TFitResultPtr` contains {% include ref class="TFitResult" %} and behaves as a smart pointer to it.
+By default {% include ref class="TFitResultPtr" %} contains only the status of the fit and can be obtained by an automatic conversion of {% include ref class="TFitResultPtr" %} to an integer.
+If the fit option `S` is used instead, {% include ref class="TFitResultPtr" %} contains {% include ref class="TFitResult" %} and behaves as a smart pointer to it.

 _**Example**_